INSPIRE. ENGAGE. ENTERTAIN.

 ABOUT ISABEL SADURNI

-Isabel Sadurni's collaborations as Editor and Producer have screened internationally in top-tier festivals and on PBS.
-A recent feature documentary for which she served as Editor, THE AMERICAN NURSE, was selected for the 2015 American Film Showcase to represent the U.S. State Department, received several national awards and was described as “elegantly clear-eyed” by The New York Times, “one of the best films you’ll see his year” by The Aisle Seat and “one of the summer’s best documentaries” by WYNC.
+Isabel Sadurni's collaborations as editor and producer have screened internationally in top-tier festivals, on HBO, The Discovery Channel and on PBS.
+A recent feature documentary for which she served as Editor, THE AMERICAN NURSE, was selected for the 2015 American Film Showcase to represent the U.S. State Department, received several national awards and was described as “elegantly clear-eyed” by The New York Times, “one of the best films you’ll see this year” by The Aisle Seat and “one of the summer’s best documentaries” by WYNC.

 As co-founder of The 100 People Foundation, a non-profit dedicated to promoting global citizenry in K-12 classrooms, Isabel responsibilities filled the spectrum as co-producer, co-director, editor and camera on over 20 short films for which collaborated with crew in over 28 countries.